manic232/ZX-Spectrum-Archive-2026/README.md

 ## Important Note Before Viewing Online:
-I originally designed these pages with FrontPage 2000 on a Windows 98 or XP PC, aiming for a 1024×768 screen resolution in Internet Explorer.
-But the world has moved on.
-These days, the best way to experience this little slice of Web 1.0 is with RetroZilla.
-Modern browsers simply don’t render this old HTML the way it was intended.
+I originally worked on this project back in 2001 with FrontPage 2000 on a Windows 98 or XP PC, aiming for a 1024×768 screen resolution in Internet Explorer.
+But the world has moved on, and modern browsers simply don’t render this old HTML the way it was intended.
+That’s why, despite being an old, outdated browser, RetroZilla actually gives the most accurate experience — it understands the quirks of early 2000s code far better than today’s browsers do.
+It’s therefore the browser I recommend you use to view this site.
+I know it’s a bit quirky and an unusual requirement, but it really is the best way to see the pages as they were meant to look.

-If you’re a vintage‑computer geek like me, you might be tempted to view the site on a real Windows 98 machine.
+If you’re a vintage computer geek like me, you might be tempted to view the site on a real Windows 98 machine.
 And yes — that works.
-But during the 2026 reboot I tested everything far more thoroughly in RetroZilla than I ever did in Internet Explorer, and as a result the pages simply look and behave better in RetroZilla, even on genuine Win98 hardware.
+But during the 2026 reboot I tested everything far more thoroughly in RetroZilla than I ever did in Internet Explorer, and the pages simply look and behave better in RetroZilla, even on genuine Win98 hardware.
+The bonus is that RetroZilla also runs perfectly on modern Windows, so you get the same accurate, early 2000s rendering whether you’re using a real retro PC or a current one.

 ## About The Archive: